-Apple has added a new social sharing feature in Apple Music on iOS 11.
-It allows you to discover the music your friends are listening to and also share yours with them.
+Apple Music allows you to discover the music your friends are listening to and also share yours with them.
 Want to find out how it works?
-To get started, you need to first make an Apple Music profile to connect with your friends on your iOS 11 device.
+To get started, you need to first make an Apple Music profile to connect with your friends on your device.

-How to Create an Apple Music Profile in iOS 11 on iPhone and iPad to Connect with Friends
+How to Create an Apple Music Profile on iPhone and iPad to Connect with Friends

 Step #1.
 Launch Apple Music on your iOS device.

-Note: When you open Apple Music for the first time after installing iOS 11, you will get a direct link to “Get Started.”
+Note: When you open Apple Music for the first time, you will get a direct link to “Get Started.”
 Hence, tap on it to start things off.

 Step #2.
 Now, tap the “For You” tab → Tap on your profile picture at the top right corner.